I came out to find Moxie waiting outside. My heart raced at the thought that she was waiting for me. Me!

 I absently dug in my pouch for a mint.
 That strange tingling sensation continued to prickle my head, feeling like fingers of static electricity running through my hair.
 When I pulled out the sweet, I saw in my gloved hand, a black, heart-shaped peppermint.
 It was a lone leftover from Valentine’s day.
 I had an urge to give it to Moxie but hesitated.
 Rather, I kept staring at it, feeling as if I’d forgotten something important.

 Moxie watched me with interest and when she saw the black mint in my hand, she inhaled a quick breath.
 Her aura expanded, then swiftly contracted, and her smile tightened to a straight line as she rose regally from her chair.
 “Thank you for a most interesting cup of coffee, Thanatos.”

 She moved towards the door.
 She was hypnotic to watch as her hips swayed like a pendulum and her diaphanous hair flowed behind her.
 I kept switching my gaze between her and the mint.
 The heart-shaped candy felt meaningful, but for the life of me, I couldn’t figure out why.

 All I kept hearing was a voice from the past, so long ago it was a distant memory.
 You and I are the chaste ones, loving our goddesses from afar.
 The only difference is my love was accepted.
 My love is a mature process that has blossomed over time.

 She stopped at the doorway and looked over her shoulder at me.
 “Coffee break is over.
 It’s time to find my mother, so come on.”

 “Of…of course, Ms. Moxie.
 Of course,” I stammered.

 “And for the last time, it’s just Moxie,” she said and with hips and hair, she went out of the door.
-I drained my cup, popped the mint in my mouth and followed, Nem’s childish chant echoing in my head, “Thano and Moxie sitting in a tree...”
+I drained my cup, popped the mint in my mouth, and followed.
+Nem’s childish chant echoed in my head, “Thano and Moxie sitting in a tree...”